 Central Otago District Council is committed to the following principles in the assessment and treatment of all grant applications.
 These principles guide Council and community board decision making.
-Central Otago's Regional Identity Values also underpin decision-making.

-Transparency The grants programme operates transparently in all respects and at all stages of the process.

-Council publish information about all grants allocated, including who has received them and for what purpose.

-Feedback is provided to unsuccessful applicants.

-Fairness and equal opportunity

-Council and Community Boards value Central Otago's diverse communities, and welcomes grant applications from people of all ages, identities, abilities, cultures and ethnicities, wherever in the district they reside
+Council publishes information about all grants allocated, including who has received them and for what purpose. eedback is provided to unsuccessful applicants.
+Council and Community Boards value Central Otago's diverse communities, and welcomes grant applications from people of all ages, dentities, abilities, cultures and ethnicities, wherever in the district they eside.
 Applicants will be treated equally and fairly throughout the process.

-Partnership

 Council and Community Boards recognise the critical contribution that the community and voluntary sector makes in building a more liveable district.

-Council and Community Boards will use a partnership based approach with applicants and value applications that partner with other entities in the community.
+Council and Community Boards will use a partnership-based approach with applicants and value applications that partner with other entities in the community.

-Effectiveness

 Council and Community Boards are committed to effective use of ratepayer funding and natural resources.
 Council encourages projects which can show a clear plan for being able to remove reliance from Council grants and provide for an initiative to grow organically.

-Accessibility

 Council will make all reasonable efforts to ensure that the general public are well informed on what funding opportunities are available and that information about grants is easily accessible.
 Council will provide clear guidance on what is required from those applying for funding and will take all reasonable steps to provide assistance to those completing applications.

-Efficiency

-Council will handle the applications efficiently without placing undue burden on the applicants.
+Council will handle the applications efficiently without placing undue ourden on the applicants.
 Council will balance the need for efficiency against the need for transparency and accountability, with larger grant awards having more robust reporting and accountability requirements.
+Code ACHIO WHO SE COMPONIN CONTROL

+Central Otago's Regional Identity Values also underpin decision-making.